shobrook/stackexplain/README.md

 > pipx install wut-cli
 ``` -->

-Once installed, you can choose either OpenAI or Claude as your LLM provider.
-Just ensure you have the appropriate key added to your environment:
+Once installed, you can use either OpenAI or Claude as your LLM provider.
+Just add the appropriate API key to your environment:

 ```bash
 > export OPENAI_API_KEY="..."